 Progression Routes into Higher Education

 The Higher Education Links Scheme (HELS) gives further education learners the opportunity to use their QQI Level 5 or 6 major award to apply, through the CAO, for a place in the first year of a higher education programme.

-PLC or further education courses leading to Level 5 and Level 6 major awards are available through providers who have programmes validated with QQI.
-Application to participate in the programme is made directly to the provider after graduating with sufficient QQI points from a further education course.
+PLC or further education courses leading to Level 5 and Level 6 major awards are available through providers who have programmes validated by QQI (Quality & Qualifications Ireland).
+Application to participate in the programme is made directly to the course provider after graduating with sufficient QQI points from a further education course.

 Rules for Eligibility to the Scheme